We all know a fraud prevention system is primordial these days. But what happens when it backfires, and why?

 - Fraudsters mimic good users: the constant game of cat and mouse means your software needs to update fast, and in real time

 - Fraudsters are adversarial: they actively look for weak spots in your line of defense to exploit your business

 What should be immediately clear is therefore that your rules cannot be static, stale, and rigid.
 In short, you need AI to help with rules-creation.

-But don’t be fooled into thinking implementing a machine learning system will immediately solve all your fraud prevention problems.
-The key is to feed all the data to the system, but to let fraud managers oversee the manual reviews by giving the right tools, such as:
+But don’t be fooled into thinking implementing a machine learning system will immediately solve all your fraud detection problems.
+The key is to feed all the data to the software, but to let fraud managers oversee the manual reviews by giving the right tools, such as: